Stator: Motors

 The stator of these devices may be either a permanent magnet or an electromagnet.

 An AC alternator produces power across multiple high-current power generation coils connected in parallel, eliminating the commutator.

 Fluid devices

 In a turbine, the stator element contains blades or ports used to redirect the flow of fluid.
 Such devices include the steam turbine and the torque converter.
 In a mechanical siren, the stator contains one or more rows of holes that admit air into the rotor; by controlling the flow of air through the holes, the sound of the siren can be altered.
 A stator can reduce the turbulence and rotational energy introduced by an axial turbine fan, creating a steady column of air with a lower Reynolds number.

+Application

+In electric vehicles (EV), the stator plays an important role in the motor, generating the torque and power needed for smooth and efficient operation.
+By working seamlessly with the rotor, the stator ensures high energy efficiency and reliability of electric vehicles, making it a crucial component in the transition to more environmentally friendly modes of transport.

+Stators are essential in industrial machines such as pumps, compressors, and conveyor systems.
+They ensure the smooth and efficient operation of these systems by converting electrical energy into precise mechanical movement necessary for performing heavy-duty tasks.

+In renewable energy systems, stators make a significant contribution to the operation of wind turbines and hydroelectric power plants.
+By converting the mechanical energy of wind or water into electricity, stators help produce clean and sustainable energy, aiding in reducing the world's dependency on fossil fuels.

+Heating, ventilation, and air conditioning (HVAC) systems use stators to power efficient motors that circulate air, regulate temperature, and humidity.
+Their performance directly impacts the energy efficiency and reliability of HVAC systems, ensuring comfort in residential, commercial, and industrial settings.